-Comprehensive practical instruction on theory and skills relating to Windows Operating Systems, other Operating Systems and technology, Security, Software Troubleshooting, and Operational Procedures.
+Comprehensive practical instruction on theory and skills relating to operating systems; security; software troubleshooting; and operational procedures.
 Course includes about 50 percent of the competencies required for A+ certification.
 Prerequisite: CIS 141 or instructor permission.
 Two lecture; two lab.
 Fall semester.